Position: Staff Attorney

 Interested candidates should apply via email to [email protected], and include the following as PDF attachments:

-- Cover letter addressing your interest in the position, relevant experience, and particular interest and/or experience in civil rights issues as they affect the Muslim community
+- Cover letter addressing your interest in the position, relevant experience, and particular interest and/or experience in policing, prisoners’ rights, and immigration law

 - Resume summarizing your education, qualifications, and experience, including any relevant community-grounded advocacy or experience